IntersectMBO/plutus/plutus-ledger-api/exe/analyse-script-events/Data.md

 ### `memoryUsage` of `Data` objects

-The `memoryUsage` figure is of interest because the cost of some important operations on `Data` depends on it.
+The `memoryUsage` figure is of interest because the costs of some important operations on `Data` depend on it.
 The maximum `memoryUsage` of a redeemer in our dataset was 1588, the maximum for a datum was 1083, and the maximum for a `Data` object in a script was 1099.
-The table below shows the number of objects in each dataset whose `memoryUsage` is less than the number in the first column (and note that the numbres in the first column are not linearly distributed).
+The table below shows the number of objects in each dataset whose `memoryUsage` is less than or equal to the number in the first column (and note that the numbers in the first column are not linearly distributed).
 There are some rounding errors here: for example, in the first column there are only 4709 objects (of over 21 million) with `memoryUsage` greater than 150, and 610 objects with `memoryUsage` greater than 400.
 It is clear that for redeemers and script data objects the `memoryUsage` is typically less than about 50 and for datum objects it is typically less than about 200.

 | mem <= |   Redeemer   |   Datum   | Script Data |